monjary/monjary/README.md

 instead of this overly complicated git thing i just use something called a memory stick, with this method i have only lost an entire codebase ONCE

-## this is the opposite of what git hub is for, you should go to plesantindividual decentralised instead
+## this is the opposite of what git hub is for, you should go to plesantindividual switch instead

 up the shut